overscore-media/luxigrid/DEVELOPING.md

 #endif
 ```

+Finally, you might want to update `/scripts/build_all_apps.py` to include your new app.
+That is, if you want it to be built along with the other apps when bulk-compiling them.

 ### Required Web Interface Setup

 Unfortunately this is only half the story (if app-specific config is involved).
 You'll still need to create a custom section on the web interface to enable users to interact with the app-specific config.